Last Updated December 6, 2024

 Paid media is any exposure you pay for.

-This includes things like ads on Google or Facebook, influencer partnerships, or sponsored posts in magazines.
+This includes things like ads on Google or Facebook, influencer marketing, or sponsored posts in magazines.

 Paid media is great for quick reach.
 You control when, where, and how your message appears.
 But it’s obviously temporary: once you stop paying, the exposure stops.